Trinity Academicals RFC: 7-a-side

 Little had been heard of the club in pre-war 7s.

 On 16 April 1945 the club's 7s were won for the first time.
 Reports list the team as: A Fairfull, D Graham, C Hepburn, J Meikle, E Cessford, G Armstrong and J Scott, with victories over Leith 15–0, Stewarts 9-0 and Edinburgh Wanderers / Accies 8–0.
 Unfortunately, after they won their first tie, "howling wind and torrential rain" stopped the 7s for the first time in 24 years.

 With more tournaments being started Trinity continued to have many successes.
 Walkerburn was won for the first time in 1948 with an 11–10 victory over Hawick Y M in the final.
 Many wins at Walkerburn were to follow.
 Stirling County started its own 7s in 1948.
 The club won the first three finals.
 Peebles and Moray were other venues where cups were won on a number of visits.

 Youth/School

-Over the years the efforts of Alex Harper, Alan Spencer, and the long term rector Peter Galloway have kept the club well-supplied with players from school.
+Over the years the efforts of Alex Harper, Allan Spencer, and the long term rector Peter Galloway have kept the club well-supplied with players from school.